RobokopU24/ORION/README.md

 ### For Developers

-To add a new data source to Data Services, create a new parser.
+To add a new data source to ORION, create a new parser.
 Each parser extends the SourceDataLoader interface in Common/loader_interface.py.

 To implement the interface you will need to write a class that fulfills the following.